utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-setup.md

 ---
-title: "Create a live collection using Postman SDK"
+title: "Create a Live Collection using the Postman SDK"
 updated: 2023-03-15
 contextual_links:
   - type: section